Jimmy Snuka: World Wrestling Federation (1982–1985)

 In June 1984, Snuka became embroiled in a feud with one of the WWF's top villains, "Rowdy" Roddy Piper.
 In a segment of Piper's Pit, Piper hit Snuka on the left side of his head very close to the temple, with a coconut.
 The attack led to a series of grudge matches between the two that were played out over venues across the US throughout the summer of 1984.
 In late 1984, Snuka entered a rehabilitation facility; the WWF created a storyline in which Piper had broken Snuka's neck by hitting him over the head with a chair.
 Tonga Kid, who was billed as Snuka's cousin, continued the feud on Snuka's behalf.

 The remainder of Snuka's initial WWF stint had him frequently tangling with Piper one way or another, often via tag matches or wrestling Piper's closest ally, Bob Orton Jr. Snuka defeated Orton at The War to Settle the Score on February 18, 1985; an injury during the match forced Orton to wear a cast on his left arm, which he continued to wear after the injury healed.
 The feud played a small part in the first WrestleMania, in March 1985, when Snuka acted as a cornerman for Hulk Hogan and Mr. T when they defeated Piper and Paul Orndorff (with Orton in their corner).
 Snuka left the WWF in July 1985, though he still appeared in cartoon form when Hulk Hogan's Rock 'n' Wrestling premiered in September.

-Japan, and Various Promotions (1985–1988)
+Japan, AWA and more (1985–1988)

 After spending the rest of 1985 and early 1986 competing for New Japan Pro-Wrestling, Snuka resurfaced in the American Wrestling Association (AWA), replacing Jerry Blackwell as Greg Gagne's partner, to defeat Bruiser Brody and Nord the Barbarian in a tag team cage match at WrestleRock 86.

 Snuka split his time between the AWA and Japan throughout 1986 and 1987.
 His most notable feud in the AWA during that time was with Colonel DeBeers, who portrayed a racist and looked down on Snuka because of his skin color.
 This led the way for a series of grudge matches in 1987.

 Snuka also worked for Pacific Northwest Wrestling and Continental Wrestling Association.
 In 1988, he worked a couple of matches in Singapore.

-He wrestled throughout 1988 for All Japan Pro Wrestling.
-He frequently teamed up with Tiger Mask.
+He wrestled throughout 1988 for All Japan Pro Wrestling, often teaming with Tiger Mask.